fasttime/JScrewIt/api-doc/interfaces/FeatureConstructor.md

 • **CHROME\_86**: [`PredefinedFeature`](PredefinedFeature.md)

-Features available in Chrome 86, Edge 86 and Opera 72 or later.
+Features available in Chrome 86 to 91, Edge 86 to 91 and Opera 72 to 77.

 **`remarks`**

 This feature may be replaced or removed in the near future when current browser versions become obsolete.
-Use `CHROME` or `CHROME_PREV` instead of `CHROME_86` for long term support.
+Use `CHROME_PREV` instead of `CHROME_86` for long term support.

 **`see`**